Visit our Re-post guidelines

 With that in mind, here are the top ten reasons to eat your cruciferous vegetables.

 1. Anti-Cancer Benefits

 Sulforaphane is increasingly referred to as an anticancer compound.
-This reputuation is linked mainly to sulforaphane’s potent antioxidant and antiflammatory properties, not dissimilar to turmeric (curcumin).
+This reputation is linked mainly to sulforaphane's potent antioxidant and anti-inflammatory properties, not dissimilar to turmeric (curcumin).
 In fact, one promising, albeit preclinical study found that the combination of sulforaphane, aspirin and curcumin was effective for the chemoprevention of pancreatic cancer.

 It doesn't stop there, however.
 Sulforaphane has been studied for the prevention and treatment of several types of cancer, including stomach, bladder, breast, prostate, lung, colon and skin.

 Specifically, research indicates sulforaphane "possesses the capacity to intervene in multistage carcinogenesis through the modulation and/or regulation of important cellular mechanisms" and "to be selectively toxic to malignant cells."

 - Evidence supports high intakes of Brassica vegetables reduce prostate cancer risk

 - Potent doses of broccoli sprout extract activate a 'detoxification' gene and may help prevent cancer recurrence in survivors of head and neck cancer

 - Cruciferous contain extracts that are effective at inhibiting lung adenocarcinomas (a malignant tumor formed from glandular structures in epithelial tissue) colon polyps and skin cancer [12-14]

 - In skin cancer research, the protection offered by sulforaphane "against a carcinogen in humans is catalytic and long lasting."